 • The preferred format for clinical data is paper (e.g. note taking during sessions).

-• Video records/ voice recordings relating to client care/videoconferencing records may be recorded with consent, analysed and then destroyed 2 years after last contact.
+• Video records/ voice recordings relating to client care/videoconferencing records may be recorded with prior consent, analysed and then destroyed 2 years after last contact.

 3.2.2 Financial Records